MavrospilledMogger123/SysAdmin-Homelab-Project/README.md

 ## Overview

 This repository documents the setup of a secure Ubuntu server in a virtualized environment.
-The goal is to simulate real-world system administration tasks including server hardening, user management, and network security.
+The goal is to simulate real-world system administration tasks including server hardening, user management, and network security on a basic level.

 ## Environment